 Excess funds/Refunds (amount of your aid that is left after tuition, fees, books, and supplies have been deducted) are mailed to the student address on file 35 to 45 business days after the first day of class.

 You may also choose to have your financial aid refund deposited directly to your bank account.
-If so, you must sign up for direct deposit during the first 2 weeks of the full semester by accessing the Financial Information tab in the WebAdvisor menu in GTC4me.
+If so, you must sign up for direct deposit during the first 2 weeks of the full semester by accessing Self Service in GTC4me.

-The Business Office processes refunds weekly, and will have all refunds processed within 15 calendar days of funds being credited to your account.
+The Bursar's Office processes refunds weekly and will have all refunds processed within 15 calendar days of funds being credited to your account.